Electronic Benefits Transfer (EBT) System

 Arkansas WIC EBT

 The "Healthy, Hunger-Free Kids Act of 2010" was created to improve child nutrition.
 The Act requires all states to distribute WIC benefits using EBT by October 1, 2020.
-Arkansas WIC is in the process of shifting from a paper-based food delivery system to an EBT system and anticipates being completely statewide by the end of 2018.
+Arkansas WIC completely shifted from a paper-based food delivery system to an EBT system for the entire state at the end of 2018.

 Electronic Benefits Transfer (EBT) is a system that allows recipients to use authorized government benefits to pay for items.
 Currently, Arkansas SNAP uses EBT.
 Arkansas WIC EBT is in the process of being developed and will allow participants to use an electronic benefits card instead of paper checks.
 This will provide more freedom to participants by allowing them to purchase only those items needed without losing all remaining benefits.

 - What is a smart card? - A smart card is what the WIC benefits will be loaded onto for the participant to use at the grocery store.
 Smart cards can hold up to 6 household members and all their benefits.